rkaunismaa/CUDA/README.md

 8:29pm Hmm still getting some thrust run time issues, and I don't know why.
 I am going to have to look into this more tomorrow.

+# Friday, March 17, 2023

+Today I am going to try to resolved these thrust issues I am having.
+I am going to start by going through the 'Programming in Parallel with CUDA' book, and see if I can get the gpusum.cu program to work.